She moved her family to build her ‘Shangri-La’. Then she was shot dead

 The stick up crew tied up Michael, John, and two of the daughters, and locked them in separate rooms throughout the house before making off with wallets, iPads and computers.

 “It was horrendous.
-They were essentially hostages in their own home,” Ms Benedict-Basilla said.
+They were essentially hostages in their own home,” Ms Benedict-Bacilla said.

 Rachel recalled hearing the men asking in Spanish for the “large aunt”, and thought they might have targeted their home by mistake.